ProAI/packsy/README.md

 Link the package as usual using yarn's or npm's `link`/`unlink` commands first.
 Then execute `packsy dev`.

-The command `packsy dev` compiles all files with babel in watch mode, so that a file will be compiled every time that you change it.
-While `packsy build` puts all bundles into a `dist` folder, `packsy dev` outputs all compiled files into a `lib` folder.
-Because of that you need to change the entry points in `package.json` for development to `main: "lib/index.js"` and `module: "lib/index.js"`.
+`packsy dev` compiles all files with babel in watch mode, so that a file will be compiled every time that you change it.

-Hint: `packsy pre-commit` and `packsy validate` will check `package.json` for the correct entry points, so that you cannot commit or publish the development settings.

 ## Projects that use Packsy